rage/programming-23/data/index.md

 Please see the [Support and assistance](/support-and-assistance) page for more details.

+Use Discord primarily for communication.
+You can be in contact with the course teachers by e-mail ohjelmoinnin-mooc@helsinki.fi.

 ## Timetable

 The course will be open until the end of the year 2022.